Explainable Bayesian Optimization: Experimental Setup

 \section{Experimental Setup}

-This section describes our evaluation metrics, threshold tuning, and experimental setup.
-For our experiments, we chose benchmark functions with ground truth and a common BO problem hyperparameter optimization (HPO) of machine learning models (where public data is available)~\cite{snoek2012practical}.
+This section describes our evaluation metrics and criteria, threshold tuning, and experimental setup.
+For our experiments, we selected benchmark functions with known ground truth and a common Bayesian Optimization (BO) problem: hyperparameter optimization (HPO) of machine learning models, using publicly available data.~\cite{snoek2012practical}.